 Having cut his journalistic teeth in England, Spencer arrived in Hong Kong in 1984 to assume a position on the editorial staff at the South China Morning Post, where he became Chief Sports Writer and Deputy Sports Editor.
 Instrumental in the launching and running of the first golf magazine in Asia, Spencer moved to Singapore in 2002 and has continued to be a close observer of Asian sport, writing for many leading newspapers, magazines and websites and commentating for a variety of television channels, including ESPN, Fox Sports and Asia Television (Hong Kong).
 In February of 2014, Spencer assumed the position as Chief Communications Officer with the Asian Golf Industry Federation.
 As well as sitting on various Awards panels, Spencer has acted as moderator at numerous high-profile conferences around the region, including the Asian Club Managers Conference (2018), All That Matters (2017), HSBC Golf Business Forum in Abu Dhabi (April, 2014), and as Master of Ceremonies at various golf tournaments, including The Championship (European Tour-Asia Tour) and Causeway Trophy.

-Over a career in expo and events spanning 20 years, Gwen has performed a variety of roles running the gamut from sales, sponsorship and marketing, to project management, budget planning and operations.
+Over a career in expo and events industry, Gwen has performed a variety of roles running the gamut from sales, sponsorship and marketing, to project management, budget planning and operations.
 She has worked on a wide range of show concepts from comics to maritime, IT to pulp production.
 But what excites her most is nurturing new concepts and on-boarding new partners and campaigns from ideation to execution.

 Armed with an International Business Management major, she started her MICE career at Singapore Exhibition Services and quickly moved to a regional sales management role handling shows in India, Japan, Singapore and Las Vegas for key accounts like IBM, Microsoft, SAP and Linux at ZDNet.